Aluminium alloy: List of aerospace aluminium alloys

-Note that the term aircraft aluminium or aerospace aluminium usually refers to 7075.
+The terms aircraft aluminium or aerospace aluminium usually refers to 7075.

-4047 aluminium is a unique alloy used in both the aerospace and automotive applications as a cladding alloy or filler material.
+4047 aluminium is a unique alloy used in aerospace and automotive applications as a cladding alloy or filler material.
 As filler, aluminium alloy 4047 strips can be combined to intricate applications to bond two metals.

-6951 is a heat treatable alloy providing additional strength to the fins while increasing sag resistance; this allows the manufacturer to reduce the gauge of the sheet and therefore reducing the weight of the formed fin.
+6951 is a heat-treatable alloy providing additional strength to the fins while increasing sag resistance; this allows the manufacturer to reduce the gauge of the sheet and therefore reducing the weight of the formed fin.
 These distinctive features make aluminium alloy 6951 one of the preferred alloys for heat transfer and heat exchangers manufactured for aerospace applications.

-6063 aluminium alloys are heat treatable with moderately high strength, excellent corrosion resistance and good extrudability.
+6063 aluminium alloys are heat-treatable with moderately high strength, excellent corrosion resistance, and good extrudability.
 They are regularly used as architectural and structural members.

 The following list of aluminium alloys are currently produced, but less widely used: